top of page

 Could a heated cleaning solution (30-40°C) lead to a severe clog?
 If so, why?

-I used two new XP600 printheads for a few weeks and cleaned them as part of routine maintenance.
-Following a technician friend's advice, I heated the cleaning solution to break down ink residue.
+I used two new XP600 printheads for a few weeks and performed routine cleaning.
+Following a technician friend's advice, I heated the cleaning solution to help break down ink residue.

-Initially, the ink flowed well, but over time, the flow weakened, especially in one head, until it was almost completely blocked.
-I took apart one of them that was heavily clogged and found an undamaged black membrane with no visible damage to any other part as shown in the photo / video below, and suspected the heat was the issue.
+At first, the ink flowed well, but over time, the flow weakened especially in one printhead until it became almost completely blocked.
+When I disassembled the heavily clogged printhead, I found the black membrane intact with no visible damage to any components, as shown in the attached photo/video.
+This led me to suspect that heat was the issue.

-The hot cleaning liquid turned the ink into a rubber-like state, causing initial flow but eventual blockage.
-The second head still has severe clogs in three nozzles that soaking and flushing couldn't fix.
+The heated cleaning liquid caused the DTF ink to cure into a rubber-like state.
+While this initially improved flow, it ultimately led to severe blockages.
+My second printhead still has three clogged nozzles that soaking and flushing couldn't clear.

 Other reasons not to heat cleaning solution